ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

                  /      \                 /      \
               33         [28]          43          15
              /  \        /  \         /
-           34    87    75    47     47
+           34    87    75    34     47
 ```
 ::::

 An example binary heap, where a smaller value indicates a higher priority.
-The node containing the value "28" is highlighted, its parent has the value "17" and the children are "75" and "47".
+The node containing the value "28" is highlighted, its parent has the value "17" and the children are "75" and "34".
 :::

-This tree can be stored in an array as shown in @fig:HeapArrayExample:

 ::: {#fig:HeapArrayExample}
 :::: online